Wolfgang Pauli: Research

 In 1930, Pauli considered the problem of beta decay.
 In a letter of 4 December to Lise Meitner et al., beginning, "Dear radioactive ladies and gentlemen", he proposed the existence of a hitherto unobserved neutral particle with a small mass, no greater than 1% the mass of a proton, to explain the continuous spectrum of beta decay.
 In 1934, Enrico Fermi incorporated the particle, which he called a neutrino, "little neutral one" in Fermi's native Italian, into his theory of beta decay.
 The neutrino was first confirmed experimentally in 1956 by Frederick Reines and Clyde Cowan, two and a half years before Pauli's death.
 On receiving the news, he replied by telegram: "Thanks for message.
 Everything comes to him who knows how to wait.
 Pauli."

 In 1940, Pauli re-derived the spin-statistics theorem, a critical result of quantum field theory that states that particles with half-integer spin are fermions, while particles with integer spin are bosons.

 In 1949, he published a paper on Pauli–Villars regularization: regularization is the term for techniques that modify infinite mathematical integrals to make them finite during calculations, so that one can identify whether the intrinsically infinite quantities in the theory (mass, charge, wavefunction) form a finite and hence calculable set that can be redefined in terms of their experimental values, which criterion is termed renormalization, and which removes infinities from quantum field theories, but also importantly allows the calculation of higher-order corrections in perturbation theory.

 Pauli made repeated criticisms of the modern synthesis of evolutionary biology, and his contemporary admirers point to modes of epigenetic inheritance as supporting his arguments.

+Paul Drude in 1900 proposed the first theoretical model for a classical electron moving through a metallic solid.
+Drude's classical model was also augmented by Pauli and other physicists.
+Pauli realized that the free electrons in metal must obey the Fermi–Dirac statistics.
+Using this idea, he developed the theory of paramagnetism in 1926.
+Pauli said, "Festkörperphysik ist eine Schmutzphysik"—solid-state physics is the physics of dirt.